-Coronavirus cases surge across Australia as omicron spreads
+Coronavirus cases surge across Australia as omicron explodes

-SYDNEY (AP) — Coronavirus cases surged across Australia on Wednesday as an outbreak of the omicron variant spread, with new infections in Sydney and surrounding parts of New South Wales state skyrocketing to more than 11,000, up from 6,000 a day earlier.
+SYDNEY (AP) — Coronavirus cases surged across Australia on Wednesday as an outbreak of the omicron variant exploded, prompting Prime Minister Scott Morrison to schedule an emergency national cabinet meeting.

+The surge has already overwhelmed testing stations, prompted new vaccine mandates and caused at least one state to cut back on elective surgeries.

-Victoria state also reported a record 3,700 cases, up by more than 1,000 from the previous record set a day earlier.
+New infections in Sydney and surrounding parts of New South Wales state skyrocketed to more than 11,000, up from 6,000 a day earlier.
+Victoria state also reported a record 3,700 cases, up by more than 1,000 from the previous record set on Tuesday.

+Morrison said the nation’s leaders would meet ahead of schedule on Thursday.

+“As omicron continues to go forward we will see further pressures, but states and territories are working very closely on their plans to deal with those challenges,” Morrison told reporters.

 More than three-quarters of Australians are fully vaccinated, and just how deadly the latest outbreak will prove remains to be seen.